i10/tractus/README.md

 [insta](https://docs.rs/insta/) is used for snapshot testing and is installed with `cargo install cargo-insta`.
 To [update the snapshots](https://docs.rs/insta/0.8.2/insta/#snapshot-updating), run `cargo insta test --review`.

 # Limitations
-As a research prototype, unfortuntely Tractus currently comes with some caveats.
+We developed Tractus to work for most R files, but not all.
+Also, there are some hard limitations imposed by the RStudio environment.
+This means, Tractus has some caveats:

-- The custom R parser does not correctly handle all possible R code.
+- The parser does not correctly handle R code with the following properties:
   - With `serve`, multi-line statements like typical `if`-`else` statements are not correctly detected.
   - Comments nested inside of statements are not supported.
 Only proper tail comments are supported.
-(E. g. `if (isOk()) # sanity check {...`)
+(E.g., `if (isOk()) # sanity check {...` is not supported.)
-  - Nesting `if`-statements too deeply degrades performance considerably.
+  - Nesting `if`-statements too deeply works, but degrades performance immensely.
-- The websocket server does not close connections properly and might be inefficient.
+- The websocket server may occasionally not close connections completely, and might be inefficient.
 - RStudio does not offer access to the console, so the addin detects executed statements via the `history_database` file which might not always work correctly.
-- There is a bug in code block detection, where newlines do not create a new block.
+E.g., if there's a second RStudio, it won't always detect all the R code in the session.
+- Code blocks are detected correctly when the comment is followed by one or more lines of code.
+But when a new line is interspersed into the lines of code, or between the comment and the lines of code, the detection is faulty.
+- RStudio's viewer pane has certain limitations: It does not support autocomplete of HTML text boxes and doesn't allow copying text to clipboard.
+- We also made a design decision for the visualization in Tractus: In situations where there are multiple parent dependencies, we pick the chronologically recent parent to retain a tree structure.
+A directed acyclic graph reflects the multiple dependencies more precisely, but our tree representation is simpler, and reflects the source code more precisely.